CyberSaiyam/Blog-App-in-Django/README.md

 # Blog-App-in-Django
-simple sweet blog app made with the help of django framework Live demo at https://blogsofsaiyam.herokuapp.com/
+simple sweet blog app made with the help of django framework.

+Live demo at https://blogsofsaiyam.herokuapp.com/

 ## Pre-requisites for running in your system